-Baugh: You have witnessed many changes in the Church Educational System over the last fifty years.
+BAUGH: You have witnessed many changes in the Church Educational System over the last fifty years.
 What are some of the most significant?

-Matthews: I came into the Church Educational System in 1955, teaching seminary, and one of the major changes that I have seen is the way in which the curriculum is handled.
+MATTHEWS: I came into the Church Educational System in 1955, teaching seminary, and one of the major changes that I have seen is the way in which the curriculum is handled.
 In those bygone days, we often used textbooks in Old and New Testament that were written by Protestant scholars, like the book by George A. Buttrick about the parables.
 One of the major changes that I have seen is that we have adopted courses of study that are anchored and rooted in scripture, especially latter-day scripture, and in books that are written by members of the Church.
 Our lessons have gone from social and behavioral objectives to more doctrinal objectives.
 It's amazing to see the great changes that have taken place in the past fifty years in the curriculum of seminaries and institutes and also at BYU.

-Baugh: What role do you see BYU having in the larger Church Educational System?
+BAUGH: What role do you see BYU having in the larger Church Educational System?

-Matthews!
-That's a very good question.
+MATTHEWS: That's a very good question.
 This is a major university with a branch in Hawaii and in Rexburg, and there can be no discounting the influence that Brigham Young University has.
-I think there will always be a Brigham Young University.
 As I have studied the history of BYU, there have been from time to time changes in policy and direction as to how the university would relate to the rest of the Church school system.
-I think only the Brethren could answer that question because they constitute the board of trustees.
+I think only the Brethren could answer that question, because they constitute the board of trustees.
 There will always be a Brigham Young University, of necessity.
 But there will always be seminaries and institutes also.
 At the present time, they're all under the Church Educational System, but BYU is not the head of the others.
 I think at one time it was thought that it might become so.
 I think many thought it ought to be.
 I don't think it is now, and I don't know what the future will hold.
-That's a decision the board of trustees will have to make.

-Baugh; What, to you, is a successful gospel teacher, and when has a teacher truly succeeded?
+BAUGH: What, to you, is a successful gospel teacher, and when has a teacher truly succeeded?

-Matthews!
-I think a successful gospel teacher is one who teaches by the Spirit.
+MATTHEWS: I think a successful gospel teacher is one who teaches by the Spirit.
 Teaching by the Spirit is more than just teaching the truth.
 If you're teaching by the Spirit, you bear testimony.
 And not only that, the Spirit indicates to you what should be taught on any particular day.
 A person could teach truth every day and still not teach by the Spirit unless he or she was teaching the particular truths that the Lord wanted to have taught that day in that class.
 A successful gospel teacher has to teach by the Spirit.
 We talk about people who seem to be spiritual, but what makes a person spiritual?
 A person is spiritual only if he or she has the Holy Spirit.
 Joseph Smith said that you cannot teach the gospel without the Holy Ghost.

-Baugh: You've been a Sunday School teacher, bishop, stake patriarch, stake president, and temple president.
+BAUGH: You have been a Sunday School teacher, bishop, stake patriarch, stake president, and temple president.
 What aspects of your ecclesiastical callings have been particularly meaningful and rewarding?